 There were no significant and material orders passed by the regulators or courts or tribunals in the previous year which would impact the going concern status of the Company and its future operations.
-On the contrary, the Hon'ble Delhi High Court vide order dated 12.05.2023 has set aside the declaration of fraud against the Company.
-Further, the Company has also received a stay on the wilful defaulter proceedings initiated by the banks.

 27. ADEQUACY OF INTERNAL FINANCIAL CONTROLS WITH RESPECT TO FINANCIAL STATEMENTS